dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure Automation/Azure Automation.md

 tags: [azure, cloud, automation]
 ---

-Its a cloud based automation and configuration service that can be used across Azure and non-Azure environments
+Cloud based automation and configuration management service that can be in Azure and non-Azure environments

 It provides:
 - Process Automation
 - Update Management